 Since the causes of tyre punctures- nails, glass shards or damaged road surfaces - can never be completely ruled out, the solution had to lie in the tyre itself.

 In the event of excessive pressure loss, the tyre failure indicator (RPA) will emit a visual signal in the cockpit of the car.
-The driver is requested to reduce the driving speed within the specified range (maximum 50mp h).
-RFT's residual plate lengths vary according to vehicle type and external factors.
-At a correspondingly adapted speed, the next service station or the nearest garage can be reached with RFT despite tyre damage.
+The driver is requested to reduce the driving speed within the specified range (maximum 50mph).
+Run flat's residual plate lengths vary according to vehicle type and external factors.
+At a correspondingly adapted speed, the next service station or the nearest garage can be reached with Run-flat tyres despite tyre damage.
 Thus the vehicle is not a dangerous obstacle in the dense road traffic, both the flowing traffic as well as the inmates of the vehicle are protected.

 The effect of the self-supporting tyre is achieved by a "special equipment" in the tyre interior:

-At the moment, RSC tires are more nuanced compared to normal tyres - but this subtle difference is only noticed by sensitized drivers on uneven ground.
+At the moment, RSC tyres are more nuanced compared to normal tyres - but this subtle difference is only noticed by sensitized drivers on uneven ground.

-In the trial, second-generation RSCs with RPA warning were used to achieve run distances of 1200 miles and more (with a standard tyre less than five kilometers).
+In the trial, second-generation RSCs with RPA warning were used to achieve run distances of 1200 miles and more (with a standard tyre less than five kilometres).

 RSC achieves its effectiveness only in combination with two other components: